Shopify/mobile-buy-sdk-ios/README.md

 ### Create, update and delete address [⤴](#table-of-contents)

-You can create, update and delete addresses on the customer's behalf using the appropriate `mutation` queries.
+You can create, update and delete addresses on the customer's behalf using the appropriate `mutation`.
 The important thing to keep in mind with these mutations is that they require customer authentication.
 Each query requires a customer access token as a parameter in order to perform the mutation.
 This is an example of a mutation for creating an address:

 ```swift
 let input = Storefront.MailingAddressInput(